nikbearbrown/NanoLex/Data/NanoLex_3.md

 ### Relational Adjectives (Pertainyms):
  - **Ceric:** Pertaining to cerium, especially in its oxidized states as involved in redox reactions.

-### Expanded Definition and Usage\nNanoceria's unique properties make them highly effective in both industrial and biomedical applications.
+### Expanded Definition and Usage:
+Nanoceria's unique properties make them highly effective in both industrial and biomedical applications.
 In medicine, their ability to scavenge free radicals and reduce oxidative stress has potential therapeutic implications for diseases such as Alzheimer's and cancer.
 In industry, their use in AI combined with environmental technologies to reduce pollutants, and in automotive industries to enhance the efficiency of catalytic converters, underscores their versatility and importance.